-SWO 311 Human Service Systems/Social Policy (A).
+SWO 311 Social Welfare Policy (A).
 Prerequisite Open only to majors.
-Explores the role of the social worker in policy development and implementation.
+Requires a minimum grade of "C" for major/minor/certification.
+Explores the role of the social worker in policy development, advocacy, and implementation.
 The course provides students with a basic understanding of the policy process, information on major social welfare policies, social welfare history, economic factors and political contexts, and how to advocate for social, political, and policy changes that address human needs and ameliorate social problems.
 3 Cr.
 Spring.

 SWO 322 Social and Economic Justice (A).
 Open only to majors.
 Introduces students to social and economic justice issues in the United States and internationally.
 Specific attention will be given to inequality arising from race, class, gender, and age.
 Students will examine social workers' roles in addressing these disparities.
 This knowledge will enhance the student's understanding of how local, national, and international social policies work to maintain or ameliorate these disparities.
 3 Cr.
 Fall.